A brief look at how school counselors might help you

 Ask about your privacy

 It’s a good idea to talk to the counselor you see about keeping your information private.
 This is generally something that your counselor will bring up in your first session, but if they don’t it’s OK for you to ask.
-In most situations, unless you ask the counselor to share information, your counselor will keep what you tell him or her confidential.
+In most situations, unless you ask the counselor to share information, your counselor will keep what you tell them confidential.
 If you would tell your counselor something that suggests you are in serious danger to yourself or another person the counselor would be ethically bound to share that information so that you or the other person could be safe.
 Counselors are also required by law to report instances of abuse.

 Other people you can talk to